webida/webida-client/apps/ide/src/plugins/webida.editor.code-editor/README.md

 }
 ```
 - controlModule
-  - Path of the control module which returns a constructor function which inherits ContentAssistControl.
+  - Path of the control module which returns a constructor function which inherits IContentAssist.
   - Control module instance must provide the following methods.
     - canExecute
     - execCommand